jandelgado/lede-dockerbuilder/README.md

 [OpenWrt](https://wiki.openwrt.org/doc/howto/obtain.firmware.generate) image
 builder.
 On the builder host, Docker is the only requirement.

+### Note

+The lede-dockerbuilder uses pre-compiled packages to build the final image.
+Look [here](https://github.com/jandelgado/lede-dockercompiler) if you are looking for a docker images to compile LEDE/OpenWRT completely from source.

 ## Why

 * customized and optimized (size) images with your personal configurations